Sineware/kb-documentation/docs/prolinux/development/plr-build.md

 # Requirements
-You must have `docker` installed on you development computer to run the distcc daemon container.
+You must have `docker` installed on your development computer to run the distcc daemon container.

 # Installing
 Checkout the ProLinux Build System repo: